milestxne/oibsip/Retail_sales_eda/README.md

 - Newer kinds of Electronics could be added to the inventry to increase Total amount spent.

-- Adequate ads campaigns about different items and promo could also be employed during the new years to drive up traffic.
+- Promotional campaigns could also be strategically implemented during the New Year's period to drive increased traffic and engagement.